Jagteshwar-Singh-GIT/AI_assistant_for_farmers/README.md

 # AI_assistant_for_farmers
 DRDO Project Prerquisites:

-python
+1.python

-langchain
+2.langchain

-ollama - llama3 model
+3.ollama - llama3 model

-chroma db
+4.chroma db

-embedding model: mxbai-embed-large
+5.embedding model: mxbai-embed-large

-torch
+6.torch

-flask
+7.flask

-asyncio
+8.asyncio

-PIL
+9.PIL

-torch
+10.torch

-uuid
+11.uuid

-argeparse
+12.argeparse

 Download ollama then run command: ollama pull llama3, or any model you like to act as the llm model also run command: ollama pull mxbai-embed-large